libp2p/specs/00-framework-01-maturity.md

-The transition from a `Candidate Recommendation` or a `Recommendation` stage to the `Deprecated` stage is performed via a *Pull Request* that is reviewed by the libp2p community in no more than 5 working days.
+The transition from a `Candidate Recommendation` or a `Recommendation` stage to the `Deprecated` stage is performed via a *Pull Request* that is reviewed by the _Interest Group_, allowing a minimum of 5 working days to elapse to collect feedback from the libp2p community at large.

 ## Stage 5: Abandoned Draft